A dream in white and blue.

 Below you will find specific information on cycling trips from Munich to Lindau.
 If you have any further questions about this trip, please call us: Tel .: 06421 - 886890.

-Munich can be reached by train from all major cities in Germany.
-Our partner hotel is best reached from the station by a taxi or in about 30 minutes by public transport (subway).
+Munich can be easily reached by train from all major cities in Germany.
+The best way to get to our partner hotel from the train station is by taxi or by public transport (underground) in around 30 minutes.
+Current timetable information and price information can be found very practically at:

 Characteristics of the cycle paths

-The hilly foothills of the Alps with the beautiful panorama of the Alps and idyllically situated lakes make the little ascent and downhill excursions really enjoyable.
-There are only a few sections on the main cycle lanes and on small side roads on magnificent bike paths and small side streets.
-The route is predominantly asphalted, individual longer sections also on easy-to-drive natural roads.
+The hilly foothills of the Alps with the beautiful panorama of the Alps and idyllic lakes allow you to really enjoy the small ascents and descents.
+You cycle on wonderful cycle paths and small back roads, main roads only on short sections.
+The route is mostly paved, some longer sections also on easy-to-use natural roads.

-A visitor tax is not part of the price and has to be paid locally at the hotels.
+A certain applicable tourism tax is not included in the travel price and has to be paid at the hotel on site.

 7 day hotline service